dataneon/project2/README.md

 The APIs must provide correct information.
 The user can click on each exchange for more information.
 The page should look nice.
-The "about" page includes information on the APIs used.
 Users can select cryptocurrencies other than Bitcoin.

 ### Stretch Goals